 An experienced PWID charge defense attorney will have worked with the prosecutors handling your case many times before.
 They can draw on their relationships and understanding of the local court system to lessen or dismiss your charges.
 This may result from proving that you never had possession of the drugs involved or by limiting the evidence against you.

 Don’t talk to the police or prosecutors unless your attorney is with you.
 Your lawyer will go over what happened both before and after your arrest.
 Importantly, he or she will assess whether there was probable cause to charge you with a crime.
 This includes determining if the drugs really belonged to you.

 Challenge the Evidence

 If you were arrested for drug possession while you were in your car, for instance, a critical aspect of your case will be whether or not the police had probable cause to pull you over and do a search.
 If there was not probable cause, the evidence obtained by law enforcement can be suppressed.
 In addition to probable cause, your attorney can look for flaws in how the drugs in question were collected and tested.
-If mistakes are made in how they were measures, this can impact your charges and potential sentence.
+If mistakes are made in how they were measured, this can impact your charges and potential sentence.

 If you are charged with PWID in Pittsburgh, you may think your case is hopeless, but that is simply not true.
 An experienced drip defense lawyer can do a lot to improve your situation.
-Depending on the factors involved and your record, you may eligible for a drastic reduction in the charges or a total dismissal.
+Depending on the factors involved and your record, you may be eligible for a drastic reduction in the charges or a total dismissal.
 Call our Pittsburgh drug lawyers at Worgul, Sarna, & Ness, Criminal Defense Attorneys, LLC today.
 We can be reached at (412) 281-2146.

 We are available 24/7 and offer free initial consultations.
 We’ll review the situation and explain what comes next.